-To this end, many UNFPA programmes seek to increase men and boys’ involvement in new initiatives that promote gender equity, equality and women’s empowerment.
-They aim to increase men’s comfort with seeing themselves as responsible, caring, and non-violent partners.
+To this end, many UNFPA programmes seek to increase men and boys’ involvement in new initiatives that promote gender equality and women’s empowerment.
+They aim to increase men’s perception of themselves as responsible, caring, and non-violent partners.
 They also recognize the diversity of men’s reproductive and sexual health needs, including those of young men, and those who are economically deprived or displaced.

 Getting to the root of the problem

 Effective programmes also recognize that gender roles and relations are intertwined with cultural, religious, economic, political and social circumstances.
 They are based on the idea that gender relations are not static and can be changed.

 Ideas about manhood are deeply ingrained.
 From an early age, boys may be socialized into gender roles designed to keep men in power and in control.
 Many are conditioned to believe that dominant behaviour towards girls and women is part of being a man.